Charlotte7654/research-portfolio/README.md

 # Zostera capensis Genomics – Research Showcase

-This repository highlights my contributions to the genomics research of *Zostera capensis* as part of the Combrink et al., 2024 study.
+This repository highlights my contributions to the genomics research of *Zostera capensis* as part of the Combrink et al., 2024 study published from reserach conducted during my honours degree.
 The work involved bioinformatic analyses, including SNP calling, population genomics, and data processing pipelines.

 For full details and access to the original project code, please visit the [Combrink Zostera capensis scripts and files](https://github.com/vonderHeydenLab/Combrink_Zostera-capensis-scripts-and-files) from the vonderHeydenLab.